microsoft/tfs-cli/docs/extensions.md

 * `tfx extension show`: Show information about a published extension.
 * `tfx extension share`: Share an extension with an account.
 * `tfx extension unshare`: Unshare an extension with an account.
+* `tfx extension isvalid`: Checks if an extension is valid.

 For more details on a specific command, run: